ibm-ecosystem-engineering/envizi-integration-hub-app/docs/50-developer/03-start-app-in-local/readme.md

 python -m pip install -r requirements.txt
 ```

+5. Replace `/Users/xyz/envizi-integration-hub-app` with your folder structure in the below commands.

-5. Run the below command to start the app.
+6. Run the below command to start the app.

 ```
 export WRITE_INTERIM_FILES=FALSE